 The Life Sciences Group operates/develops user platforms that aim to enhance the quality, scope and throughput of neutron scattering studies of the structure and dynamics of biological systems.
-Key issues of importance are deuterium labelling, which is of primary importance to small-angle neutron scattering (SANS) studies, neutron protein crystallography, elastic incoherent neutron scattering (EINS), and neutron reflection.
-Other important activities are the optimisation of sample preparation procedures and the crystallogenesis requirements for large crystal.
+One key issues of importance is deuterium labelling, which is of primary importance to small-angle neutron scattering (SANS) studies, neutron protein crystallography, elastic incoherent neutron scattering (EINS), and neutron reflection.
+Other important activities are the optimisation of sample preparation procedures and the crystallogenesis requirements for large crystals.

-The ability to exchange hydrogen by its heavier (and more strongly scattering) deuterium (2H or D) isotope in a way that is usually highly isomorphous offers a completely unique scope to neutron scattering studies of the structure and dynamics of biological systems in essential all relevant sample habits.
-Such a capability requires a range of in vivo and in vitro techniques that very difficult to maintain and develop at the laboratories of many user groups, given that the methods not easy to deploy on a one-off basis.
+The ability to replace hydrogen with its heavier (and more strongly scattering) deuterium (2H or D) isotope in a way that is usually highly isomorphous offers unique possibilities for neutron scattering studies of the structure and dynamics of biological systems in basically all relevant sample habits.
+Such a capability requires a range of in vivo and in vitro techniques that are very difficult to maintain and develop in laboratories serving the needs of many user groups, given that the methods involved are not easy to deploy on a one-off basis.
 They need continuity of expertise, economies of scale, and continuous methodology development that is driven by a combination of pressures from emerging new capabilities at the neutron facilities themselves as well as from the scientific priorities of the user communities that operate them.

-Recently, a platform for natural deuterated lipid extraction (L-Lab) has been set up : learn more.
+A platform for natural deuterated lipid extraction (L-Lab) has recently been set up: find out more.

 04 76 20 71 68